 French women love dry-oils, which sounds like an oxymoron, but I’ve tried several of them and have fallen in love with the Nuxe brand.
 Huile Prodigeuse is one of the beauty products I buy in my pharmacy.
 A wonderful all-in-one oil for skin, hair and nails, plus it smells divine.

-When I’m tired of my supermarket shampoo, I’ll splurge on a Klorane hair care product.
+When I’m tired of my supermarket shampoo, I’ll splurge on a Klorane hair care product at a French pharmacy.
 I always bring a couple of bottles back to my sister in the USA, whose favorite is the chamomile shampoo.

 I love the Caudalie products, especially their Vinosource range, made from grape seed extract.
 These are much less expensive in Paris than in the States.
 Traveling?
 Caudalie has a travel kit filled with five trial-sized bottles that is perfect for your carry-on.
 The pharmacist can also advise you on the best Caudalie products for your skin type.

 Two truly amazing items that have reached cult-like levels of fame in the beauty blogging world are Caudelie’s Beauty Elixir and Nuxe’s Rêve de Miel lip balm.
 The Beauty Elixir is a refreshing facial spray that smells slightly minty, and is perfect to bring life and moisture back into your face when the afternoon is dragging; it works on bare skin as well as on top of makeup.
 The Rêve de Miel lip balm is formulated with honey, and has a unique texture that’s not gloopy or sticky like many other Vaseline-based balms.